The Modern Employee One-on-One Template

 Don’t worry!
 Crafting one-on-one meetings from scratch isn’t necessary.
 We can help you optimize the time you spend together with an employee one-on-one template along with tips on how to make it work for you.

 Other aspects of the meetings are more flexible.
-You can take a casual approach by meeting up every once in a while for a coffee in the break room.
-Alternatively, you can have a more formal schedule where you get together in your office.
-You might use the same weekly employee one-on-one meeting template doc each time.
-You could also skip the form and brainstorm a list of topics to talk about ahead of your meeting instead.
+A manager can take a casual approach by meeting up every once in a while for a coffee in the break room.
+Alternatively, managers can have a more formal schedule where you get together in your office.
+A manager might use the same weekly employee one-on-one meeting template doc each time.
+A manager could also skip the form and brainstorm a list of topics to talk about ahead of the meeting instead.

 Want to know more?
 Keep reading for a: